Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-Alberta’s new care-first automobile insurance system would shift the focus away from court battles and costly litigation to providing care and support for everyone injured in a collision, so that they get the help they need when they need it.
+Alberta’s new care-first automobile insurance system will shift the focus away from court battles and costly litigation to providing care and support for everyone injured in a collision, so that they get the help they need when they need it.

 Key changes